EN | DE | FR

 Forced to leave home due to the heavy bombardment and destruction

 Before he was forced to leave his home due to the heavy bombardment and destruction that hit his village in 2014, Mohammad lived in the eastern countryside of Aleppo.
 His hearing loss is not the only challenge the family is facing: Two of his children also have various health problems.
 Rahaf, the 13-year-old daughter, suffers from bone curvature, osteoporosis, and stunted growth.
 Son Alaa, 10 years old, also has osteoporosis, a hernia on both sides, and broken teeth.
-“I don’t know what to focus on – getting our daily needs in this difficult camp or worrying about my children's health”, says Mohammad.
-It is increasingly difficult for him to get help.
-According to UN figures in October, the winter response plan, which seeks 111.6 million US Dollars to help 1.4 million people cope with rain, snow, and freezing temperatures, is only a little over 10 percent funded.
+“I don’t know what to focus on – getting our daily needs or worrying about my children's health”, says Mohammad.
+People in north-west Syria are finding it increasingly difficult to get help.
+According to the UN, there are currently 4.2 million people in need of humanitarian aid, but less than a third of the funding needed will be available by 2024.
+There is not enough money to provide all the people who need help with basic needs like food, clean water and decent shelter.

 Hope to be able to hear again